integrated circuits (MMICs)

 the Orwellian-sounding "GaN education center".

-each other.
 Until October 2007, NG marketed MMICs fabricated in

 their west coast fab under the brand Velocium,